-Dr. Richard J. Norby is a Corporate Research Fellow in the Environmental Sciences Division and member of the Climate Change Science Institute of the Oak Ridge National Laboratory.
-He is a physiological ecologist with interests in tree growth, forest ecology, carbon and nitrogen cycling, and ecosystem responses to atmospheric and climatic change.
-He has been conducting experiments on the responses of trees and forests to elevated atmospheric CO2 since 1982, with an emphasis on belowground responses.
-He currently is the task leader for Sphagnum research on a new, large-scale manipulation experiment in a spruce peat bog in northern Minnesota ) and task leader for (Vegetation Dynamics in the Next Generation Ecosystem Experiment in the Arctic).
-Norby was the principal investigator of the Oak Ridge Free-Air CO2 Enrichment (FACE) Experiment and the Old-field Community Climate and Atmosphere Manipulation experiment.
-Through his involvement in a NCEAS working group, “Benchmarking Ecosystem Response Models with Experimental Data from Long-term CO2 Enrichment Experiments”, the Global Change and Terrestrial Ecosystems project of the International Geosphere-Biosphere Programme, and the NSF network project Terrestrial Ecosystems Response to Atmospheric and Climatic Change, Norby has had a strong interest in fostering cross-disciplinary global change research and improved communication between experimentalists and modelers.
+Dr. Richard J. Norby is an Adjunct Professor in the Department of Ecology and Evolutionary Biology.
+He retired in 2020 as a Corporate Research Fellow in the Environmental Sciences Division and member of the Climate Change Science Institute of the Oak Ridge National Laboratory.
+He is an ecosystem ecologist with interests in tree growth, forest ecology, carbon and nitrogen cycling, and ecosystem responses to atmospheric and climatic change.
+He has been conducting experiments on the responses of trees and forests to elevated atmospheric CO2 since 1982, with an emphasis on belowground responses, and was the principal investigator of the Oak Ridge Free-Air CO2 Enrichment (FACE) Experiment.
+He has been leading research with UTK graduate students on belowground interactions in tropical forests in Puerto Rico, through DOE’s NGEE-Tropics program and Brazil, through the AmazonFACE project.
+He was the task leader for Sphagnum research on a large-scale manipulation experiment in a spruce peat bog in northern Minnesota and task leader for Vegetation Dynamics in the Next Generation Ecosystem Experiment in the Arctic.
+Norby has had a strong interest in fostering cross-disciplinary global change research and improved communication between experimentalists and modelers.

 Norby RJ, Ledford J, Reilly CD, Miller NE, O’Neill EG. 2004.
 Fine root production dominates response of a deciduous forest to atmospheric CO2 enrichment.
 Proceedings of the National Academy of Sciences 101: 9689-9693.